Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 I mean, there were shots of people in the convention hall, even though Monday they canceled, but they were there.

-They gabbled it to order, did some things procedurally pretend to shut it down, but there were people there being interviewed.
+They gabbled at the order, did some things procedurally for 10 minutes, shut it down.

 Yeah.

-It just and it clearly to me was not Romney's party.
+It just, and it clearly, to me, was not Romney's party.

 Yeah.